• Skip to primary navigation

 What we do

-We have been fulfilling our mission over the past 30 years by creating and managing Boundary Brook Nature Park, a three-acre wildlife haven in the heart of East Oxford featuring mixed woodland, pond, butterfly glades, and a demonstration wildlife garden.
+We have been fulfilling our mission over the past 30 years by creating and managing Boundary Brook Nature Reserve, a three-acre wildlife haven in the heart of East Oxford featuring mixed woodland, pond, butterfly glades, and a demonstration wildlife garden.

 Slow-worm

-The park won the coveted Oxfordshire Special Conservation Award in 1991 and has since been designated a Site of Nature Conservation Interest.
+The Reserve won the coveted Oxfordshire Special Conservation Award in 1991 and has since been designated a Site of Nature Conservation Interest.
 Over the years, it has protected native species and offered a wide range of habitats to encourage wildlife to flourish, including protected badgers, Brown Hairstreak butterflies and slow-worms, and rare snake’s-head fritillaries and wetland plants.

-Visiting Boundary Brook Nature Park
+Visiting Boundary Brook Nature Reserve

 OUWG – Protecting Wildlife for 30 Years